coheigea/testcases/apache/cxf/fediz/cxf-fediz-saml-sso/README.md

-cxf-fediz-federation-sso
+cxf-fediz-saml-sso
 ===========

-This project shows how to use the new CXF plugin of Apache Fediz 1.2.0 to authenticate and authorize clients of a JAX-RS service using WS-Federation.
+This project shows how to use the SAML SSO interceptors of Apache CXF to authenticate and authorize clients of a JAX-RS service.
 It consists of two submodules:

 a) double-it: